 The dynamics of physical systems (inherently non-linear) is determined by the deterministic laws of nature (physical laws).
 In some physical systems, the level of complexity is so high that the external observer may perceive their evolution as indeterminate, as only the effects of a series of determinate processes occurring in a given system can be perceived.
 Thus, the observer may perceive the determinate system as chaotic, which is obviously only apparent.
 Therefore, the first criterion for considering a given system to be deterministically chaotic is the complexity as a result of which determinate physical processes may be perceived as random (chaotic) (Heller, 2008, p.
 101; Ćwik, Jóźwiak, and Mariański, 2011, p.
 97-105).
 At the same time, the condition of some physical systems in time t+1 is highly dependent on the state of the system in time t.
-Even a minimal change of state of the system in time t+1.
+Even a minimal change of state of the system in time t (initial conditions) may sometimes cause significant changes of the system in time t+1.
 This means that the state of some physical systems is very sensitive to their previous states.
 Another criterion for considering a physical system to be deterministically chaotic is therefore high sensitivity of its state to its previous states (Krupski, 2008, p.
 211-213).